jonwill12/3d-hackclub-game/README.md

 The game is built entirely in Godot using GDScript.

-A save system stores player progress in a `ConfigFile`, allowing completed levels to unlock the next level automatically.
+A save system stores player progress in a configuration file called save.cfg, allowing completing levels to unlock the next level automatically.
 The level select menu dynamically creates level cards from a list, making it easy to add new levels without redesigning the UI.

 In order to relock the levels, you need to delete the save.cfg

-The player controller supports smooth acceleration, bunny hopping, crouching, sprinting, jumping, and air movement to create responsive FPS controls.
+The player controller supports smooth acceleration, bunny hopping, crouching, sprinting, jumping, and air movement to create responsive movement controls.

 ---

 # Roadmap

 * More levels
-* Better enemy AI
-* Weapons and upgrades
+* more Weapons and weapon upgrades
 * Boss battles
-* Sound effects and music
+* more Sound effects and music
-* Additional environments

 ---

 # Credits

-Created by **Jonathan  Willner**
+Created by Jonathan  Willner

 Built with:

 * Godot Engine
 * GDScript

-Thanks to everyone who tested the game and provided feedback! and feal free to give your own feed back
+Thanks to everyone who tested the game and provided feedback! and feal free to give your own feedback